 Okay, let’s talk about performance.

 The marketing behind Hyper has mainly focused on speed (firing velocity) and firing capacity.
 I’ve already touched on firing capacity and how good that is, so let’s now focus on firing velocity.

 Nerf is absolutely right when they claim that Hyper blasters can fire Hyper rounds at up to 110 feet per second.
-Under perfect circumstances, that is achievable.
-Hyper blasters do indeed fire with excellent speed, which is probably because of the design of the rounds.
+Under ideal circumstances, that is achievable.
+Hyper blasters do indeed fire with excellent speed, probably because of the design of the rounds.

 But what about accuracy?
 Sadly, this is where Hyper blasters are being outperformed by their Rival counterparts.
-The three Hyper blasters that have been released so far are not able to impress in regards to firing accuracy.
+The six Hyper blasters that have been released so far are not able to impress in regards to firing accuracy.

 That is probably also because of the design and the materials of the rounds, which would mean that future releases in the Hyper series will likely not offer much improvement.

-So, to answer my own question above, Hyper and Rival can co-exist because Hyper blasters are generally more affordable than their Rival counterparts, and they are perhaps a bit more child friendly.
+So, to answer my question above, Hyper and Rival can co-exist because Hyper blasters are generally more affordable than their Rival counterparts, and they are perhaps a bit more child friendly.

 With that in mind, I must say that I do like the new Hyper series.
-They are great-looking guns that are fun to shoot with, but they are not perfect.
-It’s just a pity that Rival is so good that it’s almost impossible to meet that same standard.
+They are great-looking guns that are fun to shoot with, but they’re far from perfect.
+It’s a pity that Rival is so good that it’s almost impossible to meet that same standard.

-So, by all means, get yourself one or more Hyper blasters.
-In all likelihood, you will like them, as long as you don’t compare them to Rival.
+By all means, get yourself one or more Hyper blasters.
+In all likelihood, you will like them as long as you don’t compare them to Rival.

 3 Best Nerf Hyper Guns

-Right now, Nerf has three blasters available in the Hyper series.
+Right now, Nerf has six blasters available in the Hyper series.

-In this section, I am going to discuss these blasters in more detail, starting with the best one, the Hyper Rush-40.
+In this section, I am going to share the top three, starting with the best one, the Hyper Rush-40.

 1. Nerf Hyper Rush-40